yugabyte/yugabyte-db/docs/content/preview/reference/drivers/go/yb-pgx-reference.md

 Use the `pgx.Connect()` method or `pgxpool.Connect()` method to create a connection object for the YugabyteDB database.
 This can be used to perform DDLs and DMLs against the database.

-The driver has the following features:

-- It is **cluster-aware**, which eliminates the need for an external load balancer.

-Connections are distributed across all the [YB-Tservers](/preview/architecture/concepts/yb-tserver/) in the cluster, irrespective of their placements.

-The following table describes the connection parameters required to connect to the YugabyteDB database with **Uniform load balancing**.
+The following table describes the connection parameters required to connect to the YugabyteDB database:

 | Parameters | Description | Default |
 | :---------- | :---------- | :------ |